The Former Division of Immunology, Infection & Inflammatory Diseases is now part of the School of Immunology & Microbial Sciences.

 Peter Gorer Department of Immunobiology

 Established in 1999, research in the Department of Immunobiology covers the breadth of major immunological cell types and processes, with particular attention to the activity of immune cells within tissues.
 Reflecting the involvement of immunological processes in many pathologies across a spectrum of organ systems, the Department of Immunobiology has many active inter-divisional research links.
-It collaborates with its sister Department of Infectious Diseases to form the Programme of Infection and Immunity (PII).

 Department of Infectious Diseases